 Construction on the second prototype started in December 2011 and its test flight is expected in 2014.

 In January 2009, Urban Aeronautics designed a cargo variant that will be able to fly at speeds of up to 250kts.
 Wing tunnel testing of the variant began on 7 January 2009.

 AirMule transporter UAV design and development

 The AirMule was developed during the war in Lebanon in 2006 as a way of transferring troops and medical equipment.
-The UAV can be operated in remote areas where helicopters and traditional rotorcraft cannot function.
+The UAV has vertical take-off and landing (VTOL) capability and can be operated in remote areas, where helicopters and traditional rotorcraft cannot function properly.

-The AirMule is being designed for cargo transport, medical evacuation and troop supply missions.
+The AirMule is intended for cargo transport, medical evacuation and troop supply missions.
 The payload bays, which are being incorporated in the vehicle, will double the rescue cabin space for wounded soldiers.

 The AirMule can be controlled either manually from a ground control station (GCS) or through an autonomous mode using an automatic fly-by-wire system.
 The AirMule will land safely despite communication errors in the GCS.